What's so great about Tapas food?

 Many people love to have Tapas food

 in Tenerife at the Mesón Monasterio, of Los Realejos in Spain, a little detail of which is depicted above.
-However, that is one of the better Tenerife restaurants.
+That's one of better Tenerife restaurants, but not necessarily the best place for Tapas.
+It is for me though, as surroundings are important to me.

 The mushroom dish with its sauce may be called a 'cazuela tapa', although this expression may even be used for tiny helpings of stew, fish or vegetable dishes when they are in a generous bed of sauce.
 The olives which are in the image belong to the most classic variety which is also seen as 'Pinchos'.
 All small edible things which have a toothpick in the middle also fall under this category of 'nibble tapas' food.
 This is most common with bite size chunks of varied cheese.